anetacamo/anetacamo.github.io/cv.md

 ## <a style="pointer-events:none;">front-end development - Illustration - Webdesign</a>
 <a href="mailto:anetacamova@gmail.com">anetacamova@gmail.com</a> &nbsp; | &nbsp; <a href="http://www.anetacamova.com">anetacamova.com</a> &nbsp; | &nbsp; based in Aarhus, born in Prague

-I have been working as a front-end developer for past three years.
+I have been working as a front-end developer for past three years.<br>
-Paying attention to details with respect to the project is very important for me.
+Paying attention to details with respect to the project is very important for me.<br>
-I am very curious about web development and design and am always looking for an opportunity to learn more.
+And I really enjoy my work and am very eager to learn more.

 ## SKILLSET & TOOLSTACK
 + HTML